earthly/earthly/docs/docker-images/all-in-one.md

 This image *does* include a functional Docker CLI, but does not include a full Docker daemon.
 If your `Earthfile` requires a Docker daemon of any sort, you will need to provide it through this environment variable.

+If your daemon is on the same host as this container, you can also volume mount your hosts docker daemon using `-v /var/run/docker.sock:/var/run/docker.sock`.
+Note that this will cause `earthly` to use your hosts Docker daemon, and could lead to name conflicts if multiple copies of this image are run on the same host.

 #### -t

 This is the easiest way to ensure you get the nice, colorized output from `earthly`.
 Alternatively, you could provide the `FORCE_COLOR` environment variable.